divarvel/blog/posts/2013-05-30-full-disk-encryption-on-exherbo.md

 needed shared libraries) and an executable named `init` which will be called.
 Its work is to unlock the partitions and launch your system init.

+Most distributions provide a generic `initramfs` as well as a generic kernel, with a tool to regenerate it.
+From what I've seen, those tools are based on [dracut]() which is a toolchain used to create initramfs.
+Since I knew exactly the commands needed to unlock the partitions, using dracut was a bit overkill.

 To ease things a bit, I've used `busybox` which provides a small shell and many core tools in a single staticly-built binary.

 Since copying binaries and libraries in the archive is tedious, let the kernel build process do it for you: in a file named `initramfs`, you just have to specify which files you need, where to get it and where to make it available.

+Unlike busybox, I wasn't able to compile static binaries for `openssl` and `cryptsetup`.
+In this case you need to walk the dependency tree by yourself with the `ldd` command-line utility.
+Don't forget that libraries (`.so` files) also have dependencies.

 Have a look at my init script, it's quite simple: